syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the height,width,type,isBig property to the controls in the group commonly.
+Specifies the height, width, type, isBig property to the controls in the group commonly.